 1. Think about what you want your students to get out of their visit

 Your trip might be linked to a unit of work you are doing in class or an overall concept that you are teaching throughout the year.
-Either way students need to make meaningful connections to the world outside their classroom.
-Most excursion venues will have printouts that link their education programs to the curriculum.
-These will help you make the connections to your programs and the learning outcomes of your students (they will also look good when you give them to your principle).
+Either way, students need to make meaningful connections to the world outside their classroom.
+Most school excursion venues will have printouts that link their education programs to the curriculum.
+These will help you make the connections to your programs and the learning outcomes of your students (they will also look good when you give them to your principal).
 Here is a link to our teacher resources!

 2. Don’t Cram!

 As exciting as it is to cram your day packed full of educational adventures for your students, remember that you need to enjoy your day out of the classroom.
 You don’t want to be jumping from one venue to another without stopping to soak up those fantastic teaching moments that come out of nowhere while you’re exploring the world outside.
 Try to keep a decent break between commitments.